 If possible, activate the pump by activating a hydraulic function on the pendant.
-If this does not work, then energize the pump solenoid using a jumper from the hot side of the solenoid to the coil post where the WHT/BLK wire is connected.
-If this fails also then battery voltage can be applied directly to the pump motor.
+If this does not work, then energize the pump solenoid using a jumper from the hot side of

 If hydraulic power is lost while a load is suspended, the load can be lowered by decreasing the setting on the counterbalance valve.
 This should only be done in extreme cases.
 The valve must be reset before the crane is returned to use.